HampusHauffman/block.nvim/README.md

 * Bug test and fix any community found issues
 * Add vim docs for usage
 * Handle multi character characters such as emojis
-* Potentially add virtual lines as a means to improve visibility even more

 ![image](https://user-images.githubusercontent.com/3845743/245100148-f392affa-4d5b-4c46-8bcb-56d9356a53e8.png)
 This is an example of manually set colors.

-### Contribution
-Currently development has been put on hold while i switch jobs.
-I'll still look at any PR's coming in.
-I know there is some performance issues that i intend to fix in the future but i do not have time ATM.